rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240114_New York Times Podcasts.md

 *  He spoke into his headset mic.
 *  Be great, Graphics.
 *  The teams lined up for the kickoff.
-*  Toreko, 56, is a suave and eloquent announcer who typically steers clear of clichés and
+*  Toreko, 56, is a suave and eloquent announcer who typically steers clear of clichÃ©s and
 *  bombast, but the moment called for a touch of grandiloquence.
 *  Deep in the distance, it's Las Vegas, he intoned, a reference to the site where Super Bowl
 *  58 will take place in February.